Geekosophers/morphological-operations/README.md

 2. Size of input and output image is same.
 3. It grows the object and fill any voids in the input image.
 4. The nature of thickening is determined by the structuring element.
-5. Dilation can be performed on Binary images as well as Grayscale images
+5. Dilation can be performed on Binary images as well as Grayscale images.

 ### Blog Post-
 Read more about Dilation in the [blog](https://www.geekosophers.com/blogs/CvsGPWNqgPlxW85PB7AH).